People

 CURRENT PROJECTS:

-Ambivalence Model of Craving: Re-examining the craving-drinking relationship (funded by the National Institute on Alcohol Abuse and Alcoholism; NIAAA).
-In this 5-year Mentored Patient-Oriented Research Career Development Award (K23) we are examining the incremental and predictive validity of measuring craving experiences as the concurrent activation of both approach (desires to use) and avoidance inclinations (desires to not use).
-Utilizing both clinical trial and daily process methodology, this study will examine the dynamic longitudinal relationships between daily approach and avoidance inclinations and drinking behaviors in those diagnosed with alcohol use disorders prior to (30-day pretreatment interval), during (30-day treatment interval), and after receiving a brief alcohol intervention (30-day post-treatment interval).
-In addition, the study will examine how these processes change over the course of recovery, including their influence on treatment initiation and treatment retention.
+Ambivalence Model of Craving (past funding by the National Institute on Alcohol Abuse and Alcoholism; K23 AA021768: 2013-2019).
+In this program of research my lab examines the incremental and predictive validity of measuring craving experiences as the concurrent activation of both approach (desires to use) and avoidance inclinations (desires to not use).
+Utilizing both clinical trial and daily process methodology, our work in this area has examined the dynamic longitudinal relationships between daily approach and avoidance inclinations and drinking behaviors in college, community, and clinical samples.

 Influence of Pretreatment Changes on Mechanism of Change Research.
 In this program of research, my colleagues and I are conducting secondary analyses of numerous treatment outcome datasets to examine the influence of pretreatment changes in drinking behavior on mechanisms of change research.
 Preliminary data on pretreatment change suggests that approximately 50% of those seeking treatment for alcohol dependence rapidly decrease their drinking prior to beginning treatment and then maintain such changes throughout treatment.
 Such findings challenge the assumption that “major changes” begin only after treatment entry and suggests that “treatment” is only part of a process that begins weeks or months prior to treatment entry, significantly impacting the study of mechanisms of change.